PML-UCF/pinn_wind_bearing/README.md

 <h1>Wind Turbine Main Bearing Fatigue Life Estimation with Physics-informed Neural Networks</h1>

 <p>This repository is provided for replication of results presented in the article:</p>
-<i>Y.A.
+<p><i>Y.A.
 Yucesan and F.A.C.
-Viana, "Wind turbine main bearing fatigue life estimation with physics-informed neural networks," Proceedings of the Annual Conference of the PHM Society 2019</i>
+Viana, "Wind turbine main bearing fatigue life estimation with physics-informed neural networks," Proceedings of the Annual Conference of the PHM Society 2019</i></p>

 <p>This repository includes two versions of the code, named as: basic and advanced.</p>